archesproject/arches-modular-reports/README.md

 #### `DataSection`

 Displays a group of nodes from the main resource graph.
 DataSection objects can be grouped together under a common name within LinkedSection components.
 By default, top-level node groups will appear as individual sections each with its own DataSection in the "Data" tab.
-For cardinality-n tiles, reports can be filtered to limit the tile(s) displayed in the report.
+For cardinality-n tiles, reports can optionally be filtered to limit the tile(s) displayed in the report.

 ```json
 {